kurrent-io/KurrentDB-Client-NodeJS/docs/api/appending-events.md

 ## Handling concurrency

 When appending events to a stream, you can supply a *stream state*.
-Your client uses this to inform EventStoreDB of the state or version you expect the stream to be in when appending an event.
+Your client uses this to inform KurrentDB of the state or version you expect the stream to be in when appending an event.
 If the stream isn't in that state, an exception will be thrown.

 For example, if you try to append the same record twice, expecting both times that the stream doesn't exist, you will get an exception on the second: